LA Marijuana Dispensary Guide

 Louisiana medical marijuana purchase and possession limits

-Approved Louisiana medical marijuana patients are allowed to purchase up to a 30-day supply.
+Approved Louisiana medical marijuana patients are allowed to purchase up to a 30-day supply from open dispensary locations.

 Louisiana Medical Marijuana laws: